SteveALee/fullmeasure-blog/source/_posts/using-a-pc-as-a-simple-synth.md

 The setup steps are:

-- Connect the keyboard to the laptop using a USB cable (mini plug at AKAI end)
+- Connect the keyboard to the laptop using a USB cable
 - Optionally install a MIDI Synth to make the sounds.
 Windows has long shipped with one but it's truely aweful
 - Virtually connect the keyboard to the synth via software